 Hardships are the main cause of offenses and resentments, which come from wrong thoughts of unfairness.
 If you don’t capture and loose these wrong thoughts, they will generate negative feelings and your negative feelings will produce false beliefs, which then direct destructive behaviors like anger fits, drinking, doing drugs, hurting others or yourself, depression, etc. Being thankful transforms wrong thoughts and results in peace and joy despite the hardship.
 I heard from a missionary to China, that the Christian Chinese people are joyful despite their hardships when many times everything is taken from them and they are put in jail.

-During my job loss, I focused on God’s goodness, faithfulness, lovingkindness, and how He will cause all things to work together for my good.
+During my job loss, I focused on God’s goodness, faithfulness, loving-kindness, and how He will cause all things to work together for my good.
 Romans 8:28 states, “And we know that all things work together for good to those who love God, to those who are called according to His purpose.”
-Abuse and loss through death is different because that involves a loss of love, which I will cover in the next post.
+Abuse and loss through death are different because that involves a loss of love, which I will cover in the next post.
 Being thankful and focused on God and not your loss will fill you with peace and joy.
-Read my story called Trust God to Keep His Promises and how I experienced many miracles despite my loss in my divorce.
+Read my story in Trust God to Keep His Promises and how I experienced many miracles despite my loss in divorce.

 - We are saved from sin and death and have the hope of eternal life.

 - God forgives all your sins and cleanses you from all unrighteousness when you confess your sin.

 - God will never leave you nor forsake you because He loves you.

 - You are more than a conqueror through Christ who loves you, and nothing will separate you from His love.

 - God’s plans for you are for good and not for disaster, to give you a future and a hope.